Prometheus-X-association/data-veracity/docs/design-document.md

 ## Dynamic Behaviour

-The sequence diagrams below describe possible DVA additions to the basic Connector flows.
+The sequence diagrams below describe possible DVA additions to the basic [Connector][Database Connector] flows.

 _(To be discussed with Félix)_